 I love learning!
 Whether its picking up a book and discovering something new or taking formal lessons, I'm a big believer in keeping sharp.
 I moved to Northern Virginia from the Northeast in 2007 for a position with the federal government.
 Pretty original, huh??
 Even dealing with the forms, memos, and bureaucracy everyday, it's been a great experience overall and I've really liked getting to know a lot of people I wouldn't normally encounter.

-After growing up in Massachusetts and living in Boston after college, it's fun picking up on some of the differences in this part of the country.
-For starters, people are a lot more friendly!
-It's nice to say hi to someone without getting a look back like you have 8 heads.
-I enjoy hearing the wide range of accents from people who've moved here from other regions too, rather than just ones who sound like extras in the movies "Ted" or "The Town."
+After growing up in Massachusetts and living in Boston after college, it's fun thinking about some of the differences in this part of the country.
+For starters, I enjoy hearing a wide range of accents from people who've moved here from other regions too, rather than just ones who sound like extras in the movies "Ted" or "The Town."
 Winters are also interesting... it's funny how people freak out and the city shuts down every time there's 2 inches of snow on the streets.
-The best though is the availability of beer and wine in a supermarket, so cool to buy a steak and six-pack of Sam Adams at the same time!
+The best though is the availability of beer and wine in a supermarket, so cool to buy a steak and six-pack at the same time!

 Some things I like doing include spending time with family and friends, traveling, cooking, going to local sports games, working on small home repair projects, and participating in community service efforts.
-Outdoor seasonal activities are the best: relaxing on the beach in the summer and hitting the ski trails in the winter.
+Outdoor seasonal activities are the best: relaxing by the ocean in the summer and hitting the ski trails in the winter.